arfar-x/artisan-api/README.md

 > Artisan-Api uses `Symfony/console` under the hood and all commands execution are filtered and recognized by it.
 There is no direct call to `shell_exec()` or `exec()` functions.

 #### IP restriction
-You can simply allow as many IP as you want to access to your commands. `'*'` means no all IPs are trusted.
+You can simply allow as many IP as you want to access to your commands. `'*'` means all IPs are trusted.

 #### Middlewares
 There are two middlewares in **Artisan-Api**.